Children with Multiple Disabilities Need the Expanded Core Curriculum, Too!

 Why Teach The Expanded Core Curriculum to These Learners?

-The law has clarified that each child’s Individualized Education Program (IEP) must (1) relate individualized educational goals to the child’s involvement and progress in the general curriculum, the same curriculum accessed by nondisabled children, and (2) address unique needs arising out of the child’s disability or disabilities.
-Clearly, a student with co-existing visual and additional disabilities will be unable to make program progress without appropriate disability-specific accommodations and instruction.
+The law has clarified that each child’s Individualized Education Program (IEP) must (1) relate individualized educational goals to the child’s involvement and progress in the general curriculum, the same curriculum accessed by their peers, and (2) address unique needs arising out of the child’s disability.
+Clearly, a student with co-existing complex needs will be unable to make program progress without appropriate specific accommodations and instruction.

 Communication and Productivity

-This area refers to teaching the disability-specific skills that allow students to participate in their school programs as independently as possible.
-In addition to braille, low vision devices, and/or augmented or alternative communication systems, all children with visual disabilities benefit from direct instruction in assistive technology, whether low- or high-tech.
+This area refers to teaching the specific skills that allow students to participate in their school programs as independently as possible.
+In addition to braille, low vision devices, and/or augmented or alternative communication systems, all blind/ low vision children benefit from direct instruction in assistive technology, whether low- or high-tech.

 Self-Sufficiency and Social Interaction